EvotecIT/PSWriteHTML/readme.md

 Install-Module -Name PSWriteHTML -AllowClobber -Force
 ```

-Force and AllowClobber aren't really nessecary but they do skip errors in case some appear.
+Force and AllowClobber aren't necessary but they do skip errors in case some appear.

 ### And to update